Are tickets required for guests?

 If you cannot attend an Exit Session, contact Student Financial Services to make arrangements.

 When are Exit Sessions?
 When should I pick up my cap/gown, name card & tickets?
 And, where do I go?

 Exit Session dates, times, and locations are listed below.
 Arrive anytime, but allow for about 30 minutes.
 Reminder: If you’re required to attend an Exit Session, you must do that first before you can go to the bookstore.

 Cap/gown, name card, and tickets are distributed at the campus bookstore, during the same days & hours listed for exit sessions.
 Culinary & graduate program students should go to the Harborside Bookstore; all other students go to the Downcity Bookstore.
 Arrive anytime, but allow for about 10 minutes.

 Instructions will be emailed to eligible students when it’s time to complete these activities.
 If you are unable to attend in person, email email@example.com with a detailed message.

 Winter Exit Sessions

-These dates are for eligible students with a winter graduation date & students registered for spring internship.
+These dates are for eligible students who have a winter graduation date or who are registered for spring internship.

 Spring Exit Sessions